-A common question of many adults with aging parents is: Does CBD or THC found in marijuana help Alzheimer’s patients?
-Please read along as we look at the potential benefits of medical marijuana for Alzheimer’s disease.
+A common question among many adults with aging parents is: Does CBD or THC in marijuana help Alzheimer’s patients?
+Please read along as we look at the relationship between cannabis and Alzheimer’s.

 History of Cannabis and Alzheimer’s

 “I have found nothing comparable in utility to a moderate dose of Indian hemp given at bedtime.
-It has been absolutely effective for months and indeed years, without any increase in the dose.” – Sir Reynolds
+It has been effective for months and years, without any increase in the dose.” – Sir Reynolds.

-To understand the benefits of marijuana for Alzheimer’s sufferers, understanding the way the disease works is helpful.
+To understand the benefits of marijuana for Alzheimer’s patients, it’s helpful to know how the disease works.
 Alzheimer’s disease usually begins by attacking the brain’s hippocampus, a critical brain region for memory processing.
 The three hallmark characteristics of the Alzheimer’s brain include:

 - The buildup of amyloid-ß (Aß) plaques

 - Tangles of fibers inside brain cells called neurofibrillary tangles

 - The activation of support cells in the brain called microglia

 Over time, neurofibrillary tangles from degenerated axons (the long projections from nerves that transmit electrical impulses) form webs.
 These dense misfolded webs form at the junction of nerves called synapses, preventing communication between nerves.
 This reduces the amount of available acetylcholine, the neurotransmitter chronically deficient in Alzheimer’s.